TLouf/collegram/README.md

     │
     ├── scripts            <- Scripts to send to a cluster e.g.
     │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
     ├── environment.yml    <- The conda environment file for reproducing the analysis environment, e.g.
     │                         generated with `conda env export -f environment.yml`
     |
     ├── collegram          <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes the project a Python module
-    │   │
-    │   ├── data           <- Data processing code
-    │   │   └── make_dataset.py
-    │   │
-    │   ├── utils       <- Code for any utilities
-    │   │
-    │   └── visualization  <- Code to create exploratory and results oriented visualizations │       └── visualize.py
     |
     └── setup.py           <- makes project pip installable (pip install -e .) so collegram can be imported